Fish tape (also known as electrical fish tape or draw tape) is an electricians tool used to pull wire through walls or electrical conduit.

 - Turn off all appliances near the fish tape during an operation.

 - Do not remove the screws on the winder reel while using the fish tape coiled in it.

-- Pick a safe and comfortable work position and spot before using the fish tape to avoid loss of balance during the feeding or pulling the tape.
+- Pick a safe and comfortable work position (a pair of comfy work socks might help) before using the fish tape to avoid loss of balance during the feeding or pulling the tape.

 - Wear heavy duty gloves when fishing the tape as sharp edges might cut bare hands.

 - If insulation is encountered during the operation, try not to go through it, but around it with the tape.